shreyaadak/Web-Development/README.md

 I possess a strong command over database management, working with systems such as MySQL and Oracle Database, ensuring efficient and secure data storage and retrieval.

 ## Connect
 Thank you for visiting my GitHub profile.
 Let's embark on a journey of coding excellence together.
-If you're interested in collaboration or have any questions, feel free to connect with me at shreya.adak482@gmail.com.visit mine linkedin profile:https://www.linkedin.com/in/shreya-adak-148663211
+If you're interested in collaboration or have any questions, feel free to connect with me at shreya.adak482@gmail.com. visit mine linkedin profile:https://www.linkedin.com/in/shreya-adak-148663211